MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

 AKS cluster IP visibility can be either public or private (see [Create a private AKS cluster](https://docs.microsoft.com/azure/aks/private-clusters).
 Private clusters expose the Kubernetes API over a private IP address, and not over a public one.
 This private IP address is actually represented in the AKS Virtual Network through a [Private Endpoint](https://docs.microsoft.com/azure/private-link/private-endpoint-overview).
 The Kubernetes API should not be accessed via its IP address but through its Fully Qualified Domain Name (FQDN).
 The resolution from the Kubernetes API FQDN to its IP address will typically be performed by an [Azure Private DNS Zone](https://docs.microsoft.com/azure/dns/private-dns-overview).
 This DNS zone can be created by Azure in the AKS node resource group (see [Why are two resource groups created with AKS?](https://docs.microsoft.com/azure/aks/faq#why-are-two-resource-groups-created-with-aks)), or you can specify an existing DNS zone (see [No Private DNS Zone Prerequisites](https://docs.microsoft.com/azure/aks/private-clusters#no-private-dns-zone-prerequisites)).

-Following Enterprise Scale proven practices, DNS resolution for Azure workloads is offered by centralized DNS servers deployed in the Connectivity Subscription (either in a hub Virtual Network or in a Shared Services Virtual Network connected to Virtual WAN).
+Following enterprise-scale proven practices, DNS resolution for Azure workloads is offered by centralized DNS servers deployed in the Connectivity Subscription (either in a hub Virtual Network or in a Shared Services Virtual Network connected to an Azure Virtual WAN).
 These servers will conditionally resolve Azure-specific and public names using Azure DNS (IP address 168.63.129.16), as well as private names using corporate DNS servers.
 However, these centralized DNS servers will not be able to resolve the AKS API FQDN until they are connected with the DNS private zone created for the AKS cluster.
 Note that each AKS will have a unique DNS private zone, since a random GUID is prepended to the zone name.
 Consequently, for each new AKS cluster its corresponding private DNS zone should be connected to the Virtual Network where the central DNS servers are located.

 All Virtual Networks should be configured to use these central DNS servers for name resolution.
 However, if the AKS Virtual Network is configured to use the central DNS servers, and these are not connected to the private DNS zone yet, the AKS nodes will not be able to resolve the FQDN of the Kubernetes API, and the creation of the AKS cluster will fail.
 The AKS Virtual Network should be configured to use the central DNS servers only after cluster creation.

-Once the cluster is created, the connection is created between the DNS private zone and the Virtual Network where the central DNS servers are deployed, the AKS Virtual Network has been configured to use the central DNS servers in the Connectivity Subscription, and administrator access to the AKS Kubernetes API will follow this flow:
+Once the cluster is created, the connection is created between the DNS private zone and the Virtual Network where the central DNS servers are deployed.
+The AKS Virtual Network has also been configured to use the central DNS servers in the Connectivity Subscription, and administrator access to the AKS Kubernetes API will follow this flow:

 ![Private Cluster](media/Network_PrivateCluster.png)

 > [!NOTE]
-> The images in this document reflect the design using the traditional hub and spoke connectivity model.
-Enterprise Scale Landing Zones can opt for the Virtual WAN connectivity model, in which the central DNS servers would be in a Shared Services Virtual Network connected to a Virtual WAN hub.
+> The images in this article reflect the design using the traditional hub and spoke connectivity model.
+Enterprise-scale landing zones can opt for the Virtual WAN connectivity model, in which the central DNS servers would be in a Shared Services Virtual Network connected to a Virtual WAN hub.

 1. The administrator will resolve the FQDN of the Kubernetes API.
 The on-premises DNS servers forward the request to the authoritative servers - the DNS resolvers in Azure.
 These servers forward the request to the Azure DNS server (168.63.129.16), which will find out the IP address from the Azure Private DNS Zone.
 2. After resolving the IP address, traffic to the Kubernetes API is routed from on-premises to the VPN or ExpressRoute gateway in Azure, depending on the connectivity model.